-2.11 PROJECT PARKING
+2.14 PROJECT PARKING

-A. Contractor is responsible for securing adequate parking for Contractor's employees.
+- A. Contractor is responsible for securing adequate parking for Contractor's employees.
 Parking of Contractor's vehicles at the Site shall be as approved by the Owner.
-Contractor shall maintain at least two (2) marked parking spaces at the Site for the Owner's representatives.
+Contractor shall maintain at least two (2) marked parking spaces at the Site for the Owner's representatives. - 1.
+ZERO remote parking spaces will be provided on the campus.
+Such parking shall require permits, issued by the campus police department, for all vehicles.
+Such remote parking is provided for the convenience of the Contractor with the understanding that the Contractor is responsible for all workers and vehicles while they are on the campus.
+The Owner may remove such parking convenience at Owner's sole discretion.

-3.01 PARTNERING
+3.01 PARTNERING - NOT USED